Aleppi/QuickMath/README.md

 triangle.

 ### LinAlg
 A collection of functions to perform Linear Algebra calculations.
 Currently supports range of calculations involving vectors as well as basic calculations involving matrices.
-Vectors can be 1, 2, 3 or 4 dimensional.
-Matrices are not rewritten yet.
+Vectors can be initialized with values to be 1, 2, 3 or 4 dimensional but can also be initialized with a std::vector to be of any dimension.
+Matrices can be of any dimension.
 #### Existing functions
 * getVector
 * addVector